 - During breaks, you are not allowed to access your phone or other device for any reason, including to check messages, to make a call or to check the time.

 - In order to take the test, you must follow directions and comply with all rules.

 Any violation of this procedure may result in cancellation of your scores, dismissal by the test center staff or banning from future testing.
 Test centers and ETS assume no responsibility for personal items or devices brought into the test center.

 During the Test

-- The test takes about 3 hours.
-You may not continue beyond the time limit.
+- The test session takes about 3 hours, including check-in.
+The test itself takes about 2.5 hours, and you cannot continue beyond the time limit.

-- If you need help for any reason, simply raise your hand.
+- If you need help for any reason, raise your hand.

-- Cell phones and other devices are not permitted during the test or during breaks.
+- Cell phones and other electronic devices are not permitted during the test or during breaks.

 - If you have health-related needs requiring you to bring equipment, beverages or snacks into the testing room or to take extra or extended breaks, you need to request accommodations in advance.
 Procedures for requesting accommodations are described in the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs.

 - Your scores will be sent to you approximately 5 weeks after your test date.